Prospects of new bipartisan DACA agreement remain uncertain

 Further tipping the scales against any bipartisan measure, Sen. John Cornyn, R-Texas, told reporters Wednesday that the last vote Republicans are expected to bring up is the Grassley proposal, ensuring that they will likely hold their votes for any proposal voted on before it.

-Sen. Jeff Flake, R-Ariz., said that he thought the bipartisan Gardner-Bennet bill could get the necessary 60 votes in the Senate, but he wasn't sure of it.
+Sen. Jeff Flake, R-Ariz., said he was skeptical that the bipartisan Rounds bill could get the necessary 60 votes in the Senate, but he wasn't sure of it.
 "It kind of depends on the order in which they come up, too," he said.

-It's unclear when the Senate will start voting on any of these proposals.
+The Senate will likely start voting on all the amendments on Thursday.